Skip to content

 In service businesses especially, understanding how people feel and wanting to help them matters as much as technical knowledge.
 Kids who naturally want to make others feel better are developing skills that will serve them well in any customer-facing role.

 Through activities they choose themselves.
-When kids decide they want to master somethingu2014whether it’s a video game, a sport, or a hobbyu2014they learn to stick with difficult tasks until they succeed.
+When kids decide they want to master something—whether it's a video game, a sport, or a hobby—they learn to stick with difficult tasks until they succeed.
 This self-directed learning builds stronger persistence than forced activities.